Best cleaners found in your home to clean bear brewing equipment

 Beerstone is a hard, brownish-gray mineral scale that is nearly impossible to scrub off.
 Scientifically, it's a matrix of calcium oxalate and magnesium oxalate, formed when calcium and magnesium ions from your water and malt react with oxalates from the malt husks.

 This rough, porous structure becomes a microscopic apartment complex for bacteria and wild yeast, protecting them from sanitizers.
+Furthermore, its jagged surface provides nucleation sites, which can cause gushing and over-carbonation in your finished beer.

 Biofilms: The Invisible Slime

 The sticky rings of krausen and layers of trub are made of proteins, hop resins, and yeast.
 When not properly cleaned, these can form biofilms.
 This begins when free-floating microbes attach to a surface.
+They then colonize and secrete a protective slime called an extracellular polymeric substance (EPS).

+This matrix is incredibly resistant to both cleaners and sanitizers.
+You can't kill what you can't touch.
 This is why thorough mechanical or chemical cleaning to physically remove the biofilm is paramount before you can even think about sanitizing.

 Different cleaners attack brewery grime in different ways.
 Understanding their chemical action will help you choose the right tool for the job.

-The Oxidizer: Sodium Percarbonate (OxiClean)
+The Oxidizer: Sodium Percarbonate

-The Heavy Hitter: Trisodium Phosphate (TSP)
+The Heavy Hitter: TSP

-The Specialist: Acid Cleaners (Bar Keepers Friend)
+The Specialist: Acid Cleaners

 Killing What You Can't See